The Link Building Bible: Over 100 Ways to Build Backlinks to Your Website

 89. Pay bloggers to mention your product, service or website in their posts.
 Try Pay Per Post

 90. Sponsor a website.
 Some websites would bite your hand off if you offered to sponsor them.
-Try charities, blogs and association
+Try charities,

 91. Sell products on eBay and give the money to charity.
 Ask the charity to link to your site.
 Obviously, picking a big and relevant charity will provide the maximum benefit